What we’ll cover…

 You are open to a wider world of heating choices with a larger bathroom surface area.
 Essentially, bigger bathrooms will usually mean more wall space, so you can practically take your pick from an immense variety of designer radiators and towel warmers in any shape or size.

-Selecting the right Bathroom Heating option for my space
+Selecting the right bathroom heating options for my bathroom

 There’s all sorts of different factors that will influence what constitutes the right bathroom heating solution for your space.